Shopify/polaris/src/components/Collapsible/README.md

 ## Content guidelines

-There are no content elements that are specific to the collapsible component.
-Follow the [content guidelines for cards](/components/structure/card) to make sure your headings, body content, links, and buttons are written consistently and clearly.
+Collapsible containers are cards with expandable and collapsible functionality, and should follow the [content guidelines](/components/structure/card#section-content-guidelines) for cards.

 ---